 Having diabetes can put you at greater risk of developing heart disease.
 Being physically active and controlling your weight and blood pressure will help manage your blood sugar level.

 How can I check if I am at risk of developing heart disease?

-No one is perfect and it can be difficult to know if your lifestyle choices are having a negative impact on your health and increasing your risk of developing heart disease, especially as heart disease in its early stages has no obvious symptoms.
+No one is perfect and it can be difficult to know if your lifestyle choices are harming your health and increasing your risk of developing heart disease - especially as heart disease in its early stages has no obvious symptoms.

 What is included in the Heart Disease Risk Check?